-Starring Denzel Washington, ‘Man on Fire’ is an action-thriller that follows the story of a man who serves as the bodyguard of a nine-year-old girl.
-When she is kidnapped by the Mexican mafia, he embarks on a killing spree where anyone who had anything to do with the kidnapping is made to pay for it.
+Starring Denzel Washington, ‘Man on Fire’ is an action-thriller that follows the story of a man serving as a nine-year-old girl’s bodyguard.
+When the Mexican mafia kidnaps her, he embarks on a killing spree where anyone who has anything to do with the kidnapping is made to pay for it.

-The film balances the intense action with the emotional bond between the bodyguard and the little girl.
-The performances of Washington as Creasy and Dakota Fanning as Pita make us more invested in the story.
+The film balances intense action with the emotional bond between the bodyguard and the little girl.
+Washington’s performance as Creasy and Dakota Fanning’s as Pita makes us more invested in the story.
 However, it also makes us wonder if someone like Creasy actually exists.
-Can ‘Man on Fire’ be based on a true story?
+Can ‘Man on Fire’ be a true story?
 Here’s the answer.

 The second incident was the kidnapping of the grandson of J. Paul Getty, who was one of the richest men in the world at that time.
 John Paul Getty III had been living in Rome when he was kidnapped and held for the ransom of $17 million dollars.
 His grandfather was reluctant to pay because he didn’t want the same thing to happen again with his other 13 grandchildren.
 Also, he suspected that John Paul had staged his own kidnapping to get the money.

-Quinnell used components from these stories to craft his own version out of it.
+Quinnell used components from these stories to craft his own version.
 The character of Creasy is not based on any real person.
-Because the story is set in Italy, the author had to research a lot about the criminal underbelly of the place and how kidnappings would usually turn out.
+Because the story is set in Italy, the author had to research the criminal underbelly of the place and how kidnappings would usually turn out.
 He was helped in this task by the family of an Italian man whose life he had once saved on a flight.
-They connected him to the right people who guided him through the technicalities for the story.
+They connected him to the right people who guided him through the technicalities of the story.

 The film also differs in the way its story ends.
 In the book, Pinta dies after the exchange goes wrong.
 After exacting his revenge, Creasy fakes his death and goes on to build a happier life for himself.
 In the film, however, their fates are flipped.
 Pita is saved, but Creasy dies.